Beaumont heads into 2nd term with rugby 'at a crossroads' - WHIZ News

 “We are at a crossroads for the game,” Beaumont said.
 “And the one thing that has happened is there’s a real desire from both the north and south to reunite our game.
 And one thing I am good at is putting people together.”

-He said he would push for the global league to be played in the July and November international windows – “so that north goes south in one month and south goes north in the next month – which would leave the Six Nations as a “standalone competition” played in February and March as usual.
+He said he would push for the global league to be played in the international windows currently reserved for July and November, perhaps over a combined two-month window in October and November — “so that north goes south in one month and south goes north in the next month.
+It would leave the Six Nations as a “standalone competition” played in February and March as usual, which Beaumont has no intention of moving.

 Beaumont added that the global league might not necessarily include all the Six Nations countries, and that there could be a “subsidiary competition that involves all the emerging nations.”